Discontinuous collocation methods and gravitational self-force applications: Non-smooth functions

 Numerical integration formulas for nonsmooth integrands can be obtained, as in \S2.3, by integrating the interpolating formula \eqref{PolyNLagrange2}.
 Then, the standard quadrature formula \eqref{Integralp1} generalizes to

 where the weights $w_j$ are given by Eq. \eqref{IntegralMatrixp1}, and the corrections

 account for the discontinuity and vanish when $J_m=0$.
-Eq.~\eqref{Integralp2} can be used to obtain discontinuous generalizations of standard composite or Gaussian quadrature formulas using, for example, the nodes \eqref{EquidistantNodes} or \eqref{ChebyshevNodes} respectively.
-This is very useful but relatively straightforward and thus not detailed here.
+Equation~\eqref{Integralp2} can be used to obtain discontinuous generalizations of standard composite or Gaussian quadrature formulas using, for example, the nodes \eqref{EquidistantNodes} or \eqref{ChebyshevNodes} respectively.
+This formula can be useful for spatial integration of discontinuous or non-smooth functions, that arise, for instance, when one wishes to compute field energy or angular momentum integrals in the presence of a moving particle over a spatial slice.
+For the purpose of time integration, however, we will use a 2-point time-symmetric method, also based on the method of undetermined coefficients, detailed below.